Baltoli/project-docs/notes/log.md

   things (e.g. unprotected calls to fopen etc.)
 * Fixed a small bug in the model checker that caused it to report a lot of false positives when assertion site events weren't reached at all.

+# 13/4/2017

+* Continuing on the idea of a "safe" plugin / library interface that exposes operations with associated temporal invariants.
+* Found a bug bug in my implementation - function calls across translation unit boundaries weren't being preserved.
+Fixed by adding a safe getCalledFunction wrapper.
+* Weird issue in libtesla - fixed by linking against a freshly built one.
+Not sure what the problem would have been as I have never modified that code.
+* Interesting thought for plugin stuff - it would be possible to distribute a bitcode file together with a TESLA manifest as one compiled file (to avoid source stuff).
+* Put together a really small benchmark for the normal / TESLA / static comparison on the KV store - able to show very big performance degradation when using TESLA, but static analysed version is as good as nothing at all!
+  Protocol is still kind of broken, but the idea still holds water.
+* Figured out that the LLVM bitcode wrapper for embedded manifests is actually really simple, and the resulting file can be compiled as normal!
+What would a tool to work with these files look like?
+It would be possible to get the library (preinstr) bitcode and distribute it as a single file with a manifest.
+  That could then be compiled wih the plugin code to build the whole app.